Nolan Arenado Player Props: Cardinals vs. Tigers

 Tigers Pitching Rankings

-- The Tigers pitching staff is 28th in the league with a collective 7.7 strikeouts per nine innings.
+- The Tigers pitching staff ranks 25th in the league with a collective 7.8 strikeouts per nine innings.

-- The Tigers have a 4.53 team ERA that ranks 17th across all MLB pitching staffs.
+- The Tigers' 4.51 team ERA ranks 18th across all MLB pitching staffs.

-- Tigers pitchers combine to rank 23rd in baseball in home runs given up (43 total, 1.4 per game).
+- The Tigers rank 23rd in baseball in home runs given up (44 total, 1.4 per game).

-- In his most recent time out on Saturday against the Baltimore Orioles, the lefty went 5 2/3 innings, giving up six earned runs while surrendering eight hits.
+- The right-hander's most recent time out was on Sunday against the Baltimore Orioles, when he threw four innings, surrendering two earned runs while giving up five hits.

-- The 32-year-old has an ERA of 5.47, with 8 strikeouts per nine innings, in five games this season.
-Opposing hitters have a .253 batting average against him.
+- In six games this season, the 30-year-old has amassed a 6.84 ERA and 6.2 strikeouts per nine innings, while allowing a batting average of .283 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.